ciscoheat/haxedci-example/README.md

 If you don't know what DCI is, go to [fulloo.info](http://fulloo.info) for documentation, details, overview and more.
 Or keep reading to scratch the surface a little.

 ## Short introduction
 DCI stands for Data, Context, Interaction.
 One of the key aspects of DCI is to separate what a system *is* (data, class properties) from what it *does* (function, communication with other objects).
 Data and function has very different rates of change so they should be separated, not as it currently is in object-orientation, put together in classes.
+The classes also gets bloated with functions from all parts of the system, making it difficult to follow and reason about specific functionality.
+DCI aims to improve this situation.

-The foundation is that a Context rounds up Data objects that take on the part as Roles, then an Interaction takes place as a flow of messages through the Roles.
+Basically, a Context rounds up Data objects that take on the part as Roles, then an Interaction takes place as a flow of messages through the Roles.
 The Roles define a network of communicating objects and the Role methods force the objects to collaborate according to the distributed interaction algorithm.
+Keep reading for an explanation of those terms.

 ## Hello World
-A Hello World example is not too informative, since the power of DCI is shown when having a large number of communicating objects, but it can be useful to get familiar with the concepts, so here it is:
+A Hello World example is not too informative, since the power of DCI is shown when having a larger number of communicating objects, but it can be useful to get familiar with the concepts, so here it is:

 #### contexts/Greeting.hx
 ```actionscript